VNAZZARENO/MMA707/README.md

 \Delta = \frac{\partial C}{\partial S} = \Phi(d_1)
 $$

 In delta hedging, we aim to create a delta-neutral portfolio, meaning its value doesn't change with small price movements of the underlying asset.
-For a long call option, delta is positive, so we hedge by shorting $\Delta$ units of the underlying asset.
+For a long call option, delta is positive, so we hedge by shorting $\Delta$ units of the underlying asset to have a portfolio with zero delta at inception.

 ### Gamma, Theta, and Other Greeks